mitchell-wallace/ChroniiJS/README.md

 # ChroniiJS

-A simple, offline-first time tracking application built with Electron, SolidJS, and SQLite.
-ChroniiJS provides a clean, Clockify-like experience for tracking work sessions with millisecond precision.
+A simple, offline-first time tracking application built with SolidJS, Tailwind CSS, and SQLite.
+ChroniiJS runs as both an Electron desktop app and a web application, providing a clean, Clockify-like experience for tracking work sessions with millisecond precision.

 ![ChroniiJS Interface](https://via.placeholder.com/600x400?text=ChroniiJS+Time+Tracker)